teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/m.md

 A project in `M` is referred to as a `population`.
 To create a new one press the big `+` button in the center of the window, and provide a directory.
 Here, we put it in `root/M/1.6Apx/`.

 We then need to add a data source.
 Click on `Manage data sources` to add a local source, and select the `*.settings` file inside the `frames` directory.
 Make sure to `Include items outside of filter ranges` (since we did not use the filters for this project), give it a name such as `HIV` and press `CREATE`.
+We also only want to `Use only first 15 frames/tilts` in order to refine only based on the high resolution information.

 We can then create a Species by pressing the next big '+', selecting `from scratch` and filling in the parameters as follows: